 Commitment Instruction

-An instruction issued by the Transmission Provider to a Market Participant to either start up or shut down a specified Resource in the Day-Ahead Market or any Reliability Unit Commitment process.
+An instruction issued by the Transmission Provider or a local transmission operator to a Market Participant to either start up or shut down a specified Resource in the Day-Ahead Market or any Reliability Unit Commitment process transmission operator

 Commit Time

-The time specified by the Transmission Provider in a Commitment Instruction at which a Resource is to be synchronized and operating at or above its Minimum Economic Capacity Operating Limit.
+The time specified by the Transmission Provider or a local transmission operator in a Commitment Instruction at which a Resource is to be synchronized and operating at or above its Minimum Economic Capacity Operating Limit.

 De-Commit Time

-The time specified by the Transmission Provider in a Commitment Instruction at which a Resource is to begin de-synchronization procedures.
+The time specified by the Transmission Provider or a local transmission operator in a Commitment Instruction at which a Resource is to begin de-synchronization procedures.

 5.2.2 Day-Ahead Reliability Unit Commitment Execution [Protocols Section 4.3.2.2]